-P – Prepare for first impressions.
+P – Put on a big smile and get ready to make a great first impression.
 Recruitment is full of first impressions!
 Every member of each chapter you meet will give you a first impression of her organization, and you will give first impressions when you meet a recruitment counselor, chapter member and other potential new members.
-Remember to dress accordingly and start every conversation with a smile and introduction.
-Your conversations with each chapter member will be limited, so first impressions are important.
 You never know—you could be meeting a lifelong sister and friend!

 R – Research sorority life on your college campus.
 Before recruitment, it’s important to research each chapter on your campus.
-Social media gives you a glimpse into what sorority life looks like on your specific campus, so visit your school’s fraternity/sorority life website to learn more.
-Most institutions post various facts about each organization, such as chapter grade point averages, community service hours, philanthropy donations and more.
-Social media is another great place to do research!
-Check out each chapter’s Instagram, Facebook and Twitter accounts.
-Scroll through each feed to see what they’ve been up to throughout the past year.
+Social media gives you a glimpse into what sorority life looks like on your specific campus, so visit your school’s fraternity/sorority life website and check out each chapter’s social media accounts to learn more.

-A – Ask for recommendations.
-Most organizations in the National Panhellenic Conference accept recommendations up until the first day of recruitment.
-As a best practice, ask a collegian or alumna in Good Standing to write a recommendation letter for you.
+A – Ask for Recommendations.
+Most sororities accept recommendations up until the first day of recruitment.
 When you apply for a job, you usually list references—the process is similar during recruitment.
-Your credibility increases when you have a positive recommendation from a chapter member or alumna.
+Your credibility increases when you have a positive Recommendation Form from an alumna or collegiate member.
 For more information on submitting recommendations for Alpha Gamma Delta, click here.

-R – Rest, both physically and mentally.
-Recruitment is an exhausting process for potential new members and chapter members.
-You will meet more people during recruitment week than you’ve probably met in any previous year.
-Many recruitment schedules are full of long days and have limited breaks; therefore, it’s important you rest physically and mentally when you are done each day.
+R – RELAX, both physically and mentally.
+Recruitment is an exhausting process.
+You will meet more people than you’ve probably ever met at one time.
 Ensure you are getting enough sleep and taking mental breaks outside of recruitment.
 Being your best self means taking care of yourself!

-E – Enjoy yourself and have fun!
-Recruitment is a once in a lifetime experience, and it’s important to take everything in one day at a time.
-Get ready to meet many of the women who will be in most of your very best collegiate memories and become your lifelong friends.
+E – Enjoy the Experience!
+Recruitment is like nothing else, and it’s important to take everything in one day at a time.
+Get ready to meet many of the women who will make up very best collegiate memories and become your lifelong friends.